 ”No, just… trying to figure you out I guess,” Joni answered, lifting his gaze back to him.

-“Yes… I’m not used to you being nice to me, it feels weird,” Joni answered and just then the girl brought them their soup; Misha looked up at her, smiled and thanked her.
-Joni could see her blush slightly, before walking away.
+”Yes.
+I’m not used to you being nice to me, it feels weird,” Joni answered and just then the waitress brought them their soup; Misha looked up at her, smiled, and thanked her.

-“I do see the errors of my past behaviour, like I said,” Misha answered, “guess I’m trying to make it up to you.”
+”I do see the errors of my past behavior, like I said,” Misha answered, ”guess I’m trying to make it up to you.”

-“So your boyfriend… he… what was it that he does?”
-Misha asked, again hoping to get some clues from Joni’s answers and behaviour.
+”So your boyfriend… he… what was it that he does for a living?”
+Misha asked.

 ”And how has he settled living here?”

-Joni shrugged, stared at his plate, “He’s alright… of course he misses his friends, but…” He took another spoon full, not knowing what else to say.
+Joni shrugged and stared at his plate. ”Alright, I guess. of course he misses his friends, but…” He took another spoon full, not knowing what else to say.

-Joni looked at Misha and frowned, “8 years isn’t really bad…”
+Joni looked at Misha and frowned, ”eight years isn’t really bad.”

-“Depends how you look at it,” Misha answered, “19 and 27?
-Well, I’d imagine the worlds can be quite different, I mean personal interests and such.”
+”Depends how you look at it,” Misha answered, ”nineteen and twenty-seven?
+Well, I’d imagine the world can be quite different, I mean personal interests and such.”

-“Well, you seem to think that even 4 years difference makes you so much wiser than me,” Joni snorted, “So I guess it’s about who looks at it.”
-He glared at him, “Besides I’m turning 20 soon enough so you can cut the teenage crap.”
+”Well, you seem to think that even four years difference makes you so much wiser than me,” Joni snorted, ”So I guess it’s about who looks at it.”
+He glared at him, ”Besides I’m turning twenty soon enough so you can cut the teenage crap.”

 ”I’m sorry Joni, okay?
 I didn’t mean anything bad, forgive me?”